Table of Contents Show

 Enchanting and expensive are two words I’d use to describe Manhattan’s West Village.
 The ultimate walkable parcel in downtown, the West Village exudes a small-town feel and indeed does seem more like a village than a section of a metropolis.
 Thus, the vibe alone explains the attraction to living here, not to mention its quiet and sometimes solitary streets, and world-renowned restaurants and shops.

 Charming row houses line the side streets, and the avenues contain a mixture of prewar and postwar apartment buildings, along with a share of luxury condominiums, especially toward the western edge.
 Some of the city’s best streets lie in this downtown enclave, including Bank, Horatio, Bedford, and Jane.
-You’ll never lack postcard-type street scenes in this part of town –– the West Village is recognized as one of the most attractive parts of NYC.
+You’ll never lack postcard-type street scenes in this part of town –– the West Village is recognized as one of the most beautiful parts of NYC.

 Although you’ll find a selection of rent-stabilized apartments still intact, much of the neighborhood boasts properties in the millions, with less square footage than comparable apartments in many areas of Manhattan.